Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 > Never, ever, ever, ever work on performance improvements without monitoring!

 If you want to optimize the duration of a job, **you have to monitor precisely** the duration of it and all its sub-steps.
-By doing that, then you can really focus on what really takes biggest amount of time.
+By doing that, you can really focus on the most expensive task.
 This will save you from wasting time on optimizations that will have little impact on the system as a whole.

 **Use existing monitoring tools!
 Create them if they don't exist!**

 ## What was the problem ?

-For several weeks/months my colleagues had been complaining about the length of our `yarn build' command.
+For several weeks/months my colleagues had been complaining about the length of our `yarn build` command.
-The purpose of this command is to build the distributable package of our application in a production target with webpack.
+The purpose of this command is to build the distributable package of our application in a production target with _webpack_.

 I even heard:
-> "This command, I don't run it locally anymore, it takes too much time."
+* "This command, I don't run it locally anymore, it takes too much time."

-> "My computer starts ventilating heavily every time I run this command.
+* "My computer starts ventilating heavily every time I run this command.
 There's nothing else I can do!"

 Depending on the machine on which the build was launched, it took **between 5 and 12 minutes**.
+It is not possible to have a build that takes so long.
+`webpack` is not a slow bundler.
+It is our use of `webpack` that is not convenient.

 ## The primary pitfall is the bias

-Since this command launches a webpack build in `production' mode, I figured that the culprit was webpack.
+Since this command launches a webpack build in `production` mode, I figured that the culprit was webpack.
 Given that I've dug deep into webpack to design a complete workshop to learn how to use it from scratch (https://webpack-workshop.netlify.com), I thought it would be interesting to focus on this performance concern.
 Fortunately, every month, one day is dedicated to R&D. So at the end of January I tried to improve the situation.